apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ sudo chown -R LOGIN /usr/local/lib/node_modules/cordova

+After installing the `cordova` utility, you can update it by running the following:

+        $ sudo npm update -g cordova

+Use this syntax to install a specific version:

+        $ sudo npm install -g cordova@2.7.0

+Run the `info` command for a listing of available version numbers:

+        $ npm info cordova

 ## Create an App

 Go to the directory where you want to maintain your source code, and